danilorossi/reactnd-project-myreads/README.md

 ## What You're Getting

-This structure below is a bit different from the original starter project as this is not a scaffolding project but a working application.

-In addition to the original packages, I have included:
+In addition to the original packages, the follwing packages have been included:

 * `react-router-dom` to manage routing
 * `validate-commit-msg` to be consistent with the required commit message format
 * `ghooks` to prevent from committing with a wrong message format

-This is the project structure:
+This is the current project structure:
-I

 ```bash
 ├── CONTRIBUTING.md
 ├── README.md - This file.